 Conservative fear-mongering about Canada’s best debt-to-GDP-ratio in the G7 is gaslighting.
 Our children also inherit massive assets and like any mortgage they may pay on for 20-30 yrs, increased equity in ownership is a huge bonus.

-Comparing household budgets (live within our means) to Canada’s economy and current debt without mentioning our declining debt-to-GDP-ratio, demonstrates CPC’s rank immaturity and deep ignorance about modern economics – yes, according to economists, the budget will balance itself and the last laugh will be on Andrew Scheer and those who disparage our PM.
+Comparing household budgets (live within our means) to Canada’s economy and current debt without mentioning our declining debt-to-GDP-ratio, demonstrates CPC’s rank immaturity and deep ignorance about modern economics – according to economists pre-Covid, the budget was on track to balance itself.

 “1.
 Over the past five years, Canada has employed a judicious mix of policies to support inclusive growth and reduce vulnerabilities in the financial system.
 The use of fiscal space combined with accommodative monetary policy at the onset of the 2014 oil price shock was effective in overcoming the recession in 2015.
 The economy posted the strongest growth rate among G7 economies in 2017 and the unemployment rate fell to its lowest level in forty years.”